 The creeks, rivers, and lakes of Idaho are home to some of the best game fish out there.
 Whether you’re fishing for salmon, sturgeon, or steelhead, Idaho’s got you covered—and why not make Hells Canyon your destination?
 Hells Canyon is home to some of the best hidden gems in the Gem State.
 From rivers to reservoirs, there are plenty of spots to cast a line.
 Some are more obscure than others.
+From Snake River to Seven Devils Lake, we’ll help you find a great fishing spot on your trip through one of the most beautiful places in Idaho.
 Ask River Adventures about our guided fishing tours; our guides can point you in the right direction.
 These are only a few of the most popular fishing spots in Hells Canyon, but there are dozens more to explore.
 Go on an adventure with River Adventures and snag the catch of the day.

 The heart of Hells Canyon lies along the Snake River.
 It’s home to some of the best salmon fishing in Idaho, and River Adventures offers plenty of guided fishing tours that will take you where you need to go.
 Communities all across southwest Idaho enjoy fishing in the Snake River.
 We’ll point out some of the best hidden coves along the way.
 The Snake River is home to many varieties of bass (both smallmouth and largemouth), salmon, sturgeon, and steelhead.
 The northern portion of the river, near Brownlee Reservoir, is perfect for catching enormous catfish.
 Fish along the South Fork of the Snake River and catch trout after trout.
 When fishing along the Snake River, measure and weigh your catches before you throw them back.
 See if you beat a state record!